Dr Prabha Kotiswaran

 A collaborative project with Janet Halley, Rachel Rebouché and Hila Shamir which critically assesses feminist successes in several arenas of domestic and international law reform.
 A co-authored book Governance Feminism: An Introduction and a co-edited volume Governance Feminism: A Handbook are both under contract with the University of Minnesota Press.

-Dr Kotiswaran is Senior Editor for Oxford Handbooks in Law Online, and on the Editorial Boards of the Canadian Journal of Law and Society and the Jindal Global Law Review, and is a Contributing Editor to the Open Democracy Initiative Beyond Slavery and Trafficking.
+She is Senior Editor for Oxford Handbooks in Law Online, and on the Editorial Boards of the Canadian Journal of Law and Society and the Jindal Global Law Review, and is a Founding of the Open Democracy Blog Beyond Slavery and Trafficking.
 She is also on the Advisory Board of Work in Freedom, an ILO-DFID anti-trafficking initiative.
-She is Co-Convener (with Peer Zumbansen) of the Transnational Law Summer Institute (TLSI) held for the first time in June 2015
+She is Co-Convener (with Peer Zumbansen) of the Transnational Law Summer Institute (TLSI) held in June 2015 and June 2016.

 Dr Kotiswaran’s main areas of research include criminal law, feminist legal theory and sociology of law.